 The Marietta College Legacy Library possesses approximately 250,000 books, print journals, government documents, and media.
-To access these resources, use the library catalog here.
-You can search by keyword, title, author, subject, call number, and ISBN.
+To access these resources, use Legacy OneSearch and select Library Catalog from the Search Icon.
+From the Advanced Search, you can search by keyword, title, author, subject, call number, and ISBN.
 As you begin research, it is helpful to brainstorm a variety of search terms to find as many potential sources as possible.

 Example research question: What role did immigrants play in the Union Army during the American Civil War?